vivek-doshi/vivek-doshi/README.md

 - 🔭 I’m currently working at TCS **As Service Delivery Manager**

-- 🌱 I’m currently learning Agentic LLM **Lang Chain, React, React Native**
+- 🌱 I’m currently learning Agentic LLM **Lang Chain,Lang Graph, React, React Native**

-- 💬 Like to learn new technologies and experiment with them **Lang Graph**
+- 💬 Like to learn new technologies and experiment with them

 - 📫 How to reach me **vivekdoshi11@gmail.com**